 There is functional proof-of-concept code in the wild targeting a new Apache Struts remote code execution (RCE) vulnerability.
 Researchers from Semmle, a cybersecurity firm, discovered the flaw and revealed it in a blog post on August 22.
 Less than 36 hours later, a proof-of-concept was found circulating in the wild—making it crucial for organizations to patch or mitigate the vulnerability as soon as possible.

-What is the Apache Struts vulnerability?
+What Is the Apache Struts Remote Code Execution Vulnerability?

 The flaw (CVE-2018-11776) is the result of insufficient validation of untrusted user data in the core Struts framework.
 Under certain configuration conditions, a vulnerable system will evaluate a malicious OGNL (object-graph navigation language) statement within a crafted URL that points to a Struts “action” resource.

 Certain configurations must be set for this exploit to work on a target system.
 If the alwaysSelectFullNamespace flag is set to “True” in the Struts configuration, and the Struts configuration file contains an “action” or “URL” tag that does not specify the optional namespace attribute or specifies a wildcard namespace, then the system is vulnerable.

 This is a remote code execution attack.
 A successful exploit could provide attackers complete control of the target system—including the ability to execute arbitrary code remotely or upload malicious files to the target system, such as webshells or malware.

 Take Action to Protect against Apache Struts RCE Vulnerability